fkohlgrueber/pattern-matching/clippy_rfc.md

 The issue of users not knowing about the *PatternTree* structure could be solved by a tool that, given a rust program, generates a pattern that matches only this program (similar to the clippy author lint).

+For some simple cases (like the first example above), it might be possible to successfully mix Rust and pattern syntax.
+This space could be further explored in a future extension.

 # Prior art
 [prior-art]: #prior-art